My parents in my father's office, after his release |

 Judgements were read in the open court by the judges on 28th April 1976 (See End Note-2).
 All interest was lost after Justice Khanna read his.
 It was clear that he was the only one who had decided in favour of detenus.
 And this is how the Supreme Court gave the biggest blow to itself.

-High Courts Decisions
+High Courts' Decisions

-Seervai (Constitution of India: Appendix Part I The Judiciary Of India) says that ‘the High Courts reached their finest hour during the emergency; that brave and courageous judgements were delivered ... the High Courts had kept the doors ajar which the Supreme Court barred and bolted’.
+Seervai (Constitution of India: Appendix Part I The Judiciary of India) says that ‘the High Courts reached their finest hour during the emergency; that brave and courageous judgements were delivered ... the High Courts had kept the doors ajar which the Supreme Court barred and bolted’.

 It is difficult to get hold of all cases of Habeas Corpus decided during emergency.
 Not all of them are reported.
 Some are reported in the journals that are difficult to get.
 A gist of the cases, reported in CrLJ and the other unreported decisions supplied by the counsel for the Union Government during arguments before the Supreme Court, show almost complete unanimity in the High Courts on the question of maintainability of the Habeas Corpus.
 Though some of the High Courts had dismissed the writ petitions on merits.